Peer-to-Peer Social Sharing Impact Analysis

 Approach Strategy

-For this PayPal SQL interview question, consider:
+For this PayPal interview question, consider:

 - Data Exploration: Start by examining the table schemas to understand the data relationships